 Royal College of Surgeons Bulletin - extract to read

-Mr Munsch was one of the four Authors, led by Alison S Carr -
+Mr Munsch was one of the four Authors, led by Professor Alison

-progression into specialty surgical training from core training -
+specialty surgical training from core training - and getting the

 You can download a